-Most of the players were from Seneca Valley and North Allegheny high school teams, along with some junior varsity and freshman players.
+Most of the players were from Seneca Valley and North Allegheny high school teams, along with JV and freshman players.

 “He's always been serious about volleyball,” Karen McDonough said of her son.
 “He turned that dedication of working out and staying sharp into a positive thing for the church.”

 McDonough has been playing club volleyball since age 11.
 He now plays for the Vanguard club team in Columbus, Ohio.
 He attended an Ohio State volleyball camp last year.

 McDonough spends every weekend in Columbus from late October through February, playing weekend tournaments for Vanguard.

 “We'd drive him over there after school each Friday,” Mrs. McDonough said.
 “This is what he wants to do and we support him.”